DiSSCo/dissco.github.io/ElectronicDataCapture/Transcription.md

 *Figure: Flowchart describing one step of the NHM botanical Chinese Type Collection geo-referencing project, which outlines some of the rules our transcribers followed in this project (Lohonya, et al, 2020).*

 ## Workflow
-*I think this section is a bit redundant, and instead could recommend use of flowcharts like the example above?*
 ![Image shows a transcription workflow](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/TranscWF.PNG?raw=true)
 This shows an example workflow for a transcription project.

 * In some projects, label images will be used for transcription.
 In others, the labels may be transcribed directly from the specimen.
 There is often a mix of approaches with, for example, taxonomic information being transcribed during imaging and the rest of the label transcribed from the images at a later date.
-* Transcription data will often be transcribed into a spreadsheet, as shown in this workflow, with a database manager later importing this into the institution's collection management system afterwards.
+* Transcription data will often be transcribed into a spreadsheet, with a database manager later importing this into the institution's collection management system afterwards.
+This should be discussed with the database manager before starting to ensure the information is transcribed in the right format.

 ## Costs and Transcription Rates
 There are three primary considerations when considering the rate of transcription: